 Prepare the materials you need.

-- NEEDLE – A needle to suit the thread and fabric weight.
-For thicker threads, try and embroidery needle which as a larger eye and is easier to thread.
+- NEEDLE - A needle to suit the thread and fabric weight.
+For thicker threads, try an embroidery needle that has a larger eye and is easier to thread.

 - STABILIZER - Larger holes may need some net or stabilizer at the bach.